kyythane/svelte-reactive-dnd/docs/DropList.md

 Optional.
 Disables inserting a space where an item is dragged over.
+Strongly recommend setting crossing mode to `center` when drop spacing is disabled.
 Default value set in `dragDropSettings`.

 ### - disableSourceShrinking

 Optional.
 Disables collapsing the list where the item was dragged from.
+Intended to be used in concert with `disableDropSpacing`, but may be useful on its own.
 Default value set in `dragDropSettings`.

 ### - enableResizeListeners